blue-sky-sea/Group-level-Emotion-Classification-via-Reinforced-Self-training/README.md

 #Motivation
-most of the existing successfule stories of deep learning are still based on supervised learnng, for example, object recognition,machine translation,text calssification.However, in many applications, it is not realistic to obtain large amoutn ot labeled data.
+most of the existing successfule stories of deep learning are still based on supervised learnng, for example, object recognition,machine translation,text calssification.However, in many applications, it is not realistic to obtain large amount of labeled data.

 #DRL
 DRL is a method that can solve human-level task.RL+DL is powerful and flexible